s2wavyxo/DiscPromoLinker/README.md

-# 🚀 Discord Promo Link
+# 🚀 Discord Promo Linker
 This tool allows you to link Streamlabs promos to tokens for redeeming.

 ### **Key Features**: